Reasons for eTA Extension in South Korea

 You may need to provide evidence that you can financially support yourself during the extended stay.
 This could include:

-You must provide proof of your current visa status, which includes a copy of your current visa and any documents that prove your legal stay in South Korea.
+You must provide proof of your current eTA status, which includes a copy of your current eTA and any documents that prove your legal stay in South Korea.

 Reason for Extension:

 You must submit a valid reason for requesting an extension.
-The immigration authorities will evaluate whether the extension aligns with your current visa type (e.g., tourism, employment, studies).
+The immigration authorities will evaluate whether the extension aligns with your current eTA type (e.g., tourism, employment, studies).

 Requirement